 JPAstreamer provides a few tools for debugging your queries:

-• Logging: JPAstreamer provides logging capabilities that can be used to track the execution of your queries.
+- Logging: JPAstreamer provides logging capabilities that can be used to track the execution of your queries.
 You can configure logging using a logging framework such as Log4j or SLF4J.

-• Verbose logging: If you’re having trouble with a query, you can enable verbose logging to get more information about what’s going on behind the scenes.
-Use the verbose method to enable verbose logging.
+method to print the generated SQL query to the console.
+This can be useful for troubleshooting problems with your queries. - Verbose logging: If you’re having trouble with a query, you can enable verbose logging to get more information about what’s going on behind the scenes.
+Use the

 Transaction Management: